Common questions and answers

 - Rating values are calculated using a complex process called mass appraisal.

 - Valuers consider relevant property sales from your area around the time of the valuation.
 A market trend is established and applied to similar properties.

 - A number of individual properties are also assessed every year because of issued building consents, and other inspections.
 These individual assessments enhance the mass appraisal process.

 - The land value is firstly determined.
 Land is valued as if vacant, and on its highest and best use.
 Highest and best use means that if land has development potential, this will be factored into the value.

 - The capital value is then determined.
 This reflects the likely value the property would sell for as at 1 September 2018.
 The capital value does not include chattels.

 - The improvement value is the difference between the capital and land values.

-Commercial, industrial and rural properties are determined by the market and other factors such rental returns.
+Commercial and industrial properties are determined by the market and other factors such rental returns.
 They do not include chattels, nor do they include GST.

 My land value has increased, but my capital value has stayed the same.

 The value of improvements is simply the difference between your capital (total) value and your land value.
 The value of improvements does not represent a replacement cost of any buildings.